uploadcare/react-widget/README.md

 `uploadcare` object.
 The widget is lazily-loaded, so you don’t have to import `uploadcare-widget` separately for your custom tab.

-Remember that you have to also include your custom tab in the `tabs` prop to make it work:
+Remember that you also need to include your custom tab in the `tabs` prop to make it work:

 ```jsx